rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 “Well, I’m pretty sure someone’s in there right now.
 I think your hairbrush can wait for morning.”

 “Oh, uh… sure, that makes sense.”
-Amy stalled, trying to think of another reason, but came up with nothing.
-After a moment she turned around, inwardly seething, and walked back down her hall to the bathroom on her side.
+Amy stalled, struggling to think of another reason, but came up with nothing.
+After a moment, she turned around, inwardly seething, and walked back down her hall to the bathroom on her side.

 Well, if she couldn’t get to Ian, he’d just have to come to her.